irvs/tms_if_for_opera/README.md

 # TMS-I/F-For-OPERA

 The tms_if_for_opera module serves as an interface that mediates the connection between the ROS2-TMS for Construction developed by us and the OPERA developed by PWRI.
-The following figure is used overall architecture.
+The following figure is the overall architecture.

 ![](docs/tms_if_for_opera.png)

 As shown in the figure above, the tms_if_for_opera is an interface module used to connect ROS2-TMS for Construction and OPERA.
-It operates the OPERA-compatible construction machinery based on the operation instructions sent from the task management sysytem of ROS2-TMS for Construction.
+It operates the OPERA-compatible construction machinery based on the operation instructions sent from the task management system of ROS2-TMS for Construction.

 Currently, the tms_if_for_opera module is implemented only with the functionality to interface with the OPERA-compatible construction machine ZX200, and the operational overview is depicted in the figure above.
 The operation will be explained below.